Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 LinkedIn lead gen forms can be attached to any type of ad.
 To create a LinkedIn ad and associated lead form, LinkedIn’s Campaign Manager will instruct you to define your audience, design an ad around a high-value lead magnet, attach a custom lead gen form, and create a thank-you page.
 Once you create your ad campaign and set your bid — which will vary in price according to your audience — there is no extra cost to attach a form to it.

 There are many benefits of LinkedIn lead gen forms, the most significant of which is their ability to keep leads on LinkedIn.
 They simplify the process for the lead and improve user experience, which can lead to increased conversions.
 Some form fields can autopopulate information from the lead's LinkedIn profile, further reducing friction.

 While sponsored content and sponsored InMail can work on their own as they have before, advertisers can now take them a step further by adding a LinkedIn lead gen form to new campaigns or existing ones.
 B2B salespeople who are trying to collect lead contact information and are thinking about advertising on LinkedIn should consider attaching LinkedIn lead gen forms to the ads.

-First, visit Campaign Manager, which is LinkedIn’s ad platform.
+To start, visit Campaign Manager, which is LinkedIn’s ad platform.
 Create an ad account if you don’t already have one.
-Choose an account name, enter your currency, and associate the account with a LinkedIn page if you’d like, and adjust the currency if needed.
+Choose an account name, associate the account with a LinkedIn page if you’d like, and adjust the currency if needed.
 Click Create account.

-Select the Campaign tab and then the Campaign Groups tab that appears.
+Select the Campaign groups tab that appears.
 Check the box next to the campaign group you want to use for the form.

-Click back to the Campaigns tab and click Create Campaign.
-This will allow you to start creating the ad that you’ll attach a lead gen form to.
+Click the Campaigns tab and click Create, then Campaign.
+This will allow you to start creating the ad to which you’ll attach a lead gen form.